 Titleist Brand Ambassador Cameron Smith plays the Pro V1x because it gives him a slightly higher ball flight and more spin as compared to a Pro V1.
-And when the 2019 model was released, it went straight into Cam’s bag.
+And when the New 2021 model debuted last October at the PGA TOUR’s Shriners Hospitals for Children Open, it went straight into Cam’s bag.

 “I’ll always put it straight in,” Smith said regarding new generation Titleist golf balls.
 “I trust what they’re doing with it.
 After a couple of tournaments I’m always comfortable in knowing what it will do.
 I’ve been playing the Pro V1x since I was about 15 years old and never changed.
 I love how it spins around the greens.”

 With the launch of the New TSi drivers, Cam switched from his prior generation TS2 model to a TSi3 with 10° of loft (A•1 SureFit setting) and Project X HZRDUS Smoke Yellow 60 shaft, gaining ball speed and distance with added workability.